 - Our wedding was beautiful and intimate;

-- We both learned some new things; and
+- We both learned a lot of new things; and

-- The last few months/weeks before our wedding were the busiest I’ve ever had in my life!
+- The few weeks leading up to our wedding we were the busiest either of us has ever been in our lives.

 1. Plan to be busy

-We planned our wedding in 3 & a half months (yes..!), so admittedly, we had less time and were probably much busier than the average engaged couple.
-But no matter how long you have to plan, you’ll probably still be far more busy & stressed than you anticipated; even if you’re an easygoing kinda gal (I like to think I am, and I was pretty stressed.)
-For the last few weeks, there were post-it notes and to-do lists all over our house – and an equal amount in my head!
+We planned our wedding in three & a half months (yes...) so admittedly, we had less time and were probably much busier than the average engaged couple.
+But no matter how long you have to plan, you’ll probably still be far more busy and stressed than you anticipated; even if you’re an easygoing kinda gal (I like to think I am, and I was pretty damn stressed.)
+For the last few weeks, there were post-it notes and to-do lists all over our tiny little apartment – and an equal amount in my head!

-The thing is though, wedding planning should be so much fun.
-It’s your one chance to plan this gorgeous, love-filled event with great food, whatever décor you please (Hello Pinterest!), and all your family and friends there with you to celebrate your love.
-So, if you can help it, try to plan for the busy-ness so that you’re not just stressed out the entire time when you should be enjoying.
+The thing is though, wedding planning should be fun - so much fun.
+It’s your one chance to plan this gorgeous, love-filled event with dancing, laughing, great food, whatever décor you please (Hello Pinterest!), and all your family and friends there with you to celebrate your love.
+So, if you can help it, try to plan for the busyness so that you’re not just stressed out the entire time when you should be enjoying it.
 Set up your work situation so that you can have some time off the week before, relinquish all ‘jobs’ around the house that you don’t have to do, and make sure you set auto-responders on your emails and warn people in advance that this is a busy time for you.

 2. Let people help you

 The chances are, there are LOADS of people who will want to help you with the wedding planning.
-Instead of seeing this as a frustration (there are only so many opinions you can hear before it starts getting confusing!), let them help.
-Give them a job to do (flowers, table favours, lighting, cake research – the list goes on), give them some guidance on what you want and the date you need it done by, and then trust them to do it.
+Instead of seeing this as a frustration (there are only so many opinions you can hear before it starts getting a little overwhelming), let them help - on your terms.
+Give them a job to do (flowers, table favors, lighting, cake research – whatever you need), give them some guidance on what you want and the date you need it done by, and then - and this is the essential bit - trust them to do it.
 There are lots of little things that need doing which, if you’re anything like we were, you probably haven’t even thought of yet.
-So rally the troops and let them take some of those things off your shoulders (and out of your head).
+After all, most people getting married have never done it before.
+So, rally the troops and let them take some of those things off your shoulders (and out of your head).

 Our homemade wedding cake